mozilla/webmaker-login-ux/README.md

 ```

 ## Angular Adapter Usage
-1. Add makerstap in your head `<link rel="stylsheet" href="bower_components/makerstrap/dist/makerstrap.complete.min.css"`.
+1. Add makerstap in your head `<link rel="stylesheet" href="bower_components/makerstrap/dist/makerstrap.complete.min.css">`.
 There are other ways to do this -- see the makerstrap docs.
+2. Add webmaker-login-ux css: `<link rel="stylesheet" href="bower_components/webmaker-login-ux/dist/css/webmakerLogin.css">`.
-2. The app must define `window.angularConfig` as an object, and specify a `csrfToken` attribute.
+3. The app must define `window.angularConfig` as an object, and specify a `csrfToken` attribute.
-3. Make sure `angular.js`, `ui-bootstrap`, `ngWebmakerLogin.js` and `ngWebmakerLogin.templates.js` are all added to your document.
+4. Make sure `angular.js`, `ui-bootstrap`, `ngWebmakerLogin.js` and `ngWebmakerLogin.templates.js` are all added to your document.
-4. Add the `ngWebmakerLogin` module to your angular app.
+5. Add the `ngWebmakerLogin` module to your angular app.

 ### ngWebmakerLogin Directives

-### wm-join-webmaker
+#### wm-join-webmaker

 Configures the join webmaker modal to display when the element it is used on is clicked: